PoliticalGraveyard.com

 Moon, Sidney R. — Indiana reporter of state courts, 1893-97.
 Burial location unknown.

 Moon, W. B. — of Crystal River, Citrus County, Fla.
 Member of Florida state senate 9th District, 1947.
-Still living as of 1947.
+Presumed deceased.
+Burial location unknown.

 Moon, William S. — Republican.
 Delegate to Republican National Convention from Pennsylvania, 1856.
 Burial location unknown.

-MOONAN: See also Henry W. Kiel
+MOONAN: See also John Moonan Fitzgerald — Henry W. Kiel

-Moonan, John — Member of Minnesota state senate 10th District, 1907-14.
+Moonan, John — of Waseca County, Minn.
+Democrat.
+Member of Minnesota state senate 10th District, 1907-14.
 Burial location unknown.

-MOONBEAM (Soundex M515) — See also BEAM, BEAMAN, BEAME, BEAMER, BEAMIS, BEAMISH, BEAMON, BEAMS, BROONBERG, MOON, MOONAN, MOONELIS, MOONEY, MOONEYHAM, MOONEYHAN, MOONLIGHT, MOONVES, SUNBEAM.
+MOONBEAM (Soundex M515) — See also BEAM, BEAMAN, BEAME, BEAMER, BEAMGUARD, BEAMIS, BEAMISH, BEAMON, BEAMS, BROONBERG, MOON, MOONAN, MOONELIS, MOONEY, MOONEYHAM, MOONEYHAN, MOONLIGHT, MOONVES, SUNBEAM.

-Moonbeam, Governor: See Edmund Gerald Brown, Jr.
+Moonbeam, Governor: See Edmund Gerald Brown Jr.

 Moonelis, Edmund — of New York.
+Socialist.
 Socialist Labor candidate for secretary of state of New York, 1912, 1914, 1918.
 Burial location unknown.

 Mooney, Arline — of Granby, Hartford County, Conn.
 Democrat.
 Alternate delegate to Democratic National Convention from Connecticut, 1956, 1960.
 Female.
 Still living as of 1960.